 Continue trying all the possible number groupings to find the remaining equivalent fractions that can be named from 16/24.
 Repeat the process with a different numerator and denominator as long as interest remains high.

 Verbal learners absorb information easily from written material.
 A person who is a verbal learner could benefit from well-written instructions and lessons such as the ones provided here by Jamit.com.

 Have fun reinforcing equivalent fractions with your verbal learner by creating word problems for each other to solve.

 Martha's mother was serving pizza for her birthday party.
 Including herself, there would be six people at the party.
 Knowing that smaller pieces of pizza are less messy than large pieces, Martha's mother cuts the pizza into twenty-four pieces.
 How many pieces of pizza does each person get?
 What fraction represents each person's share of the pizza?
 What if Martha's mother had cut the pieces bigger so that everyone got two pieces, what fraction would represent each share?

 The greatest challenge you may have reinforcing math skills with the logical/mathematical learner is finding activities that challenge and avoid boredom.
-Combining the lesson with a puzzle to solve, the way this online Mystery Picture activity does, is great.
+Combining the lesson with strategy, the way this online fraction game from the National Council of Teachers of Mathematics does, is great.